CHAPTER TEN

 To illustrate this, 'forgotten' trivia can reappear in a dream years after the event; rediscovery of some paper from one's youth 'reminds' of details which one had 'entirely forgotten' and yet which one nevertheless can again recall.
 The so-called 'engrammata' of the brain have been re-enlivened by the stimulation of an electrode during open-brain operations under hypnosis, whereupon tiny details of 'forgotten' past events occur to the patient as clearly as they had just occurred.

 Forgetting is a necessary condition of the functioning of conscious attention and concentration of the mind in the present.
 Forgetting and recollection are themselves complex functions which work in a huge variety of ways and to all manner of degree.
-How the mind automatically regulates forgetting so that masses of trivia are removed from available memory is itself a marvel far beyond the grasp of neurological or similar researches.
+How the mind automatically regulates forgetting so that masses of trivia are removed from available memory is itself a marvel so far beyond the grasp of neurological research.

 The particular form of organisation or individual method of mental structuring of a mind and its manner of 'storing' experience can doubtless influence these functions greatly too.
 Though we do not normally notice it during its operation, the mind's ordering of memories is very involved.
 The processes, which are described by the phenomenological method and its essences extracted, can be illustrated by analogy.